ValeriaVG/nomocms/README.md

 ```
 npm run test # to run all
-npm run test -w api # to tun only api tests
+npm run test -w api # to run only the api tests
+npm run test -w modules/account # to run only the modules/account tests
 ```

 ## Disclaimer